gbv/beaconspec/beacon.md

 The link field specifies the relation type for all links in a BEACON dump.
 The default relation type is `http://www.w3.org/2000/01/rdf-schema#seeAlso`.

+## qualifier

+The optional qualifier field specifies the relation type of relations between link target and link qualifier.

 ## contact

 The contact field contains an email address or similar contact information to